Can I Get Compensation for Salmonella Poisoning in Nevada?

-If you believe you have been poisoned by salmonella in Nevada, our Las Vegas personal injury lawyers can help you understand your legal rights.
+If you believe you have been poisoned by salmonella in Nevada, our Nevada personal injury lawyers can help you understand your legal rights.
 Depending on how you contracted the illness, you may be eligible for compensation from the restaurant or grower that made you sick.

 In order to establish liability for salmonella poisoning, your attorneys in Clark County will need to be able to prove that you or your loved one contracted salmonella.
 They will also need to show that you got sick because someone was negligent—that is, because someone did not take normal precautions and care that a reasonable person would take.

 Proving that a specific party is liable for salmonella poisoning is easier when a victim or their family keeps meticulous, detailed records of what they ate and where they ate it as well as when and what symptoms occurred.

 What is Salmonella?

 Salmonella is not just one organism.
 It is a large group of bacteria, which include many different types.
 The most common type of salmonella is called Serotype Enteritidis ("SE").

 While the word salmonella contains “salmon,” it was named for the discoverer of the bacterium.
 Fish are not a common source for salmonella poisoning.
 Instead Clark County residents are much more likely to contract salmonella poisoning from eggs, raw vegetables, or undercooked meat.